mikehikes/georgia_election_data/README.md

 # Georgia Election Data Repo

-## About the repository and history
+## About this Repository and Project History

 Given the amount of news, interest, and focus on elections in the State of Georgia over the past two election cycles, I thought it would be helpful to acquire publicly-available data from the Georgia Secretary of State's office and determine what types of independent analysis I could conduct on my own.
 (In full disclosure, I am a resident of the State of Georgia).